dipy/dipy/doc/installation.rst

 Installation
 ############

 dipy_ is in active development at the moment.
-You can install it from our latest release, but you may find that the release has got well behind the current development - at least - we hope so - if we're developing fast enough!
+You can install it from our latest release, but you may find that the release has gotten well behind the current development - at least - we hope so - if we're developing fast enough!

 ********************
 Installing a release